PeggyJV/sommelier/x/oracle/spec/01_concepts.md

     The submitted salt of each vote is used to verify consistency with the prevote submitted by the validator in `P_t-1`.
 If the validator has not submitted a prevote, or the SHA256 resulting from the salt does not match the hash from the prevote, the vote is dropped.

-    For each denomination, if the total voting power of submitted votes exceeds 50%, the weighted median of the votes is recorded on-chain as the effective exchange rate for Luna against that denomination for the following `VotePeriod` `P_t+1`.
+    For each `OracleData` type, if the total voting power of submitted votes exceeds 50%, the weighted median of the votes is recorded on-chain as the authoritative representation of that data follwing `VotePeriod` `P_t+1`.

-    Denominations receiving fewer than `VoteThreshold` total voting power have their exchange rates deleted from the store, and no swaps can be made with it during the next VotePeriod `P_t+1`.
+    `OracleData` types receiving fewer than `VoteThreshold` total voting power have their representations deleted from the store, and no usage can be made with it during the next VotePeriod `P_t+1`.

 * Ballot Rewards

     After the votes are tallied, the winners of the ballots are determined with `tally()`.

     Voters that have managed to vote within a narrow band around the weighted median, are rewarded with a portion of the collected seigniorage.
 See `k.RewardBallotWinners()` for more details.

-    > Starting from Columbus-3, fees from [Market](../../market/spec/README.md) swaps are no longer are included in the oracle reward pool, and are immediately burned during the swap operation.

 ## Reward Band